Elleugen/transaction-be/README.md

 ### Step-by-Step Guide

 1. **Setup PostgreSQL Database**
-- Create a new PostgreSQL database, then update application.properties with your credential or import the database from repo.
+- Create a new PostgreSQL database, then update application.properties with your credential or import the database from repo(transactions.sql).

 2. **Run the Backend**
 - Run the backend using this command: